Manager of Special Events

 - Ability to compile, report, and analyze information succinctly

 - Occasional evening and weekend work as needed

 - Excellent computer skills including proficiency in Microsoft Office Suite.
 General database knowledge required, familiarity with NGOC a plus

 - Commensurate with experience

-TO APPLY: Please submit a cover letter, resume, and writing sample of no more than 1,000 words to email@example.com.
+Please submit a cover letter and resume to email@example.com.
 Only those whose applications are being considered will be contacted.
 No phone calls please.